michaelthatsit/mod/50-55mm Ball (Thinner Bezel)/2. Assembly guide/readme.md

 ![BTU Installation](https://github.com/Dexter-KBD/mod/blob/316abd50027329fc95061f0bf5042964325b481b/50-55mm%20Ball%20(Thinner%20Bezel)/Image/Assembly%20guide/btu.JPEG?raw=true)

 Combine the top shell and fasten the screws.
-You may not feel a tight grip — that’s okay.
+You may not feel a tight grip. that’s okay.
 Gently try pulling the two halves apart.
 If they stay together, the fit is good enough.

 At this point, **press all six buttons** to ensure they actuate correctly.